- Can Alexander Ovechkin and the Capitals exorcise their playoff demons?

 We think this is the year Washington is going to break through.
 Ovechkin has never made it out of the second round, and all bets are on this being the year his skill and passion push the Capitals through to the Conference Finals.
 He has a proven track record against Crosby and the Pens, with 26 points in 20 playoff games against the Penguins.

 Now that the pressure is off the Caps, look for them to surprise.
-Further, the Capitals are available over at GTbets for +675.
+Further, the Capitals are available at +675.
 That’s some pretty great value in our estimation.

 Does Vegas Continue to Surpass All Expectations?